Skip to main content

 These can be added in the predefined function onInit() in your application (UI).

-You can add a Menu dropdown to the top-right corner.
-It is usually intended for saving and loading your projects, but any other functionality you want can be added as well as a SKYUI.Button (e.g. change unit system, language, rename project, save as new project, etc).
+You can add a Menu dropdown to the top-right corner, where you add SKYUI.Button which any functionality (e.g. change unit system, language, rename configuration, save as new configuration, etc).

 Studio.setMainMenuItems([